 SHFE&CFFEX

-The RFQ stream transmits via trade API.
-And the trade API provides interfaces for investors making RFQs and market makers receiving RFQs.
+The RFQ stream transmits via the trade API.
+And the trade API provides interfaces for investors to make RFQs and market makers to receive RFQs.
 Market makers need not subscribe to receive RFQs.
-The server authenticates their accounts when market makers log in the trade API, and sends corresponding contracts’ RFQs according to their privileges in exchanges.
+The server recognizes their accounts when market makers log in with the trade API, and sends corresponding contracts’ RFQs according to their privileges in exchanges.

 DCE&CZCE

-The RFQ stream transmits via quotation API.
-Investors still make RFQ via trade API, while market makers should subscribe investors’ RFQs before the server transmits the RFQ stream.
+The RFQ stream transmits via the quotation API.
+Investors still make RFQs via the trade API, while market makers should subscribe to investors’ RFQs before the server transmits the RFQ stream.

-CTP API insists on being consistent with exchanges.
-If exchanges improve their implementation for processing RFQs, CTP API will also be adjusted.
+CTP API sticks to the principle of being consistent with different exchanges.
+If exchanges improve their implementation for processing RFQs, CTP API will be adjusted accordingly.

 API Methods